-As small business owners, it can sometimes be difficult to navigate the overwhelming amount of “good” resources that are available to us.
+As small business owners, it can sometimes be challenging to navigate the overwhelming amount of “good” resources available to us.
 Over the years, we have narrowed down some of the ones that we feel provide great opportunities, information, and platforms for accomplishing our goals in a cost-effective way.

 Below is a list we compiled to help you get your business off on the right foot!

-By creating an account on Hoovers, you are able to use industry specific SIC and NAICS codes to gather data on businesses that operate in said industry.
-This data includes revenue, contact information, address, location type, and number of employees.
-Information can be customized to be as specific, down to the zip code, or generic as needed.
+By creating an account on Hoovers, you can use industry-specific SIC and NAICS codes to gather data on businesses that operate in said industry.
+This data includes revenue, contact information, address, location type, and the number of employees.
+Information can be customized as specific, down to the zip code, or generic as needed.
 This is a great resource for gathering sales leads.

 2. The List

-This database allows you to enter a company name and gather a variety of data.
-They offer contact information, media spend, brands affiliated with the company, media agencies, hierarchy, and competitor information.
-Once you find the data that best suits your needs, you are then able to export it into an excel file.
+This database allows you to enter a company name and gather various data.
+They offer contact information, media spending, brands affiliated with the company, media agencies, hierarchy, and competitor information.
+Once you find the data that best suits your needs, you can export it into an excel file.

 Canva is a free online graphic design software that is a simplified version of Photoshop and Adobe Illustrator.
-It allows you to create sophisticated infographics, invitations, postcards, social media posts and so much more.
-For the graphic design novice this is definitely a must-use.
+It allows you to create sophisticated infographics, invitations, postcards, social media posts, and much more.
+For the graphic design novice, this is a must-use.

 Adweek, a marketing and advertising publication, is a great resource for small businesses because of the diversity of their posts.
-Under the digital section on their website, they often post great tips on social media marketing and developments in Facebook, LinkedIn, Snapchat, and Instagram tools.
-They also frequently post digital marketing statistics that help businesses understand the current digital environment.
+Under the digital section on their website, they often post great tips on social media marketing and developments on Facebook, LinkedIn, Snapchat, and Instagram tools.
+They also frequently post-digital marketing statistics that help businesses understand the current digital environment.

 5. Marketing Profs

-Marketing Profs is a great resource for marketing professionals or small businesses looking to expand their marketing.
-By signing up for their membership you are eligible for different training programs, access to their research, and events.
-They offer interesting online seminars and podcasts as well as articles that keep you up to date on industry developments.
+Marketing Profs is an excellent resource for marketing professionals or small businesses looking to expand their marketing.
+By signing up for their membership, you are eligible for different training programs and access to their research and events.
+They offer interesting online seminars, podcasts, and articles that keep you up to date on industry developments.

 6. Squarespace/ Hosting Sites